 After spending more than a decade at The Daily Telegraph as its retail editor, award-winning consumer affairs editor, ‘Dad of 4’ columnist and senior feature writer, he is now freelance.
-He writes for a variety of national newspapers and magazines, including the Times, Sunday Times, Daily Mail, Mail on Sunday, Guardian, Financial Times, Country Life and Tatler.
+He writes for a variety of national newspapers and magazines, particularly the Times, Sunday Times, Daily Mail, Mail on Sunday as well as the Guardian, Financial Times, Country Life and Tatler.

 Harry is also an experienced television presenter and reporter, most notably presenting a clutch of Channel 4 Dispatches programmes: Secrets of Sports Direct, Secrets of Poundland, and Secrets of Cadbury, all of which are in the top five most watched Dispatches films of recent years.